calvintychan/serverless-account-auth/README.md

-# Serverless GraphQL Starter Kit
+# Serverless Authentication Starter Kit

-A simple starter kit for getting GraphQL working with API Gateway, Lambda, DynamoDB using the Serverless framework.
+A simple starter kit for creating a email/password login system with AWS Cognito, Lambda, and DynamoDB using the Serverless framework.

 # Install
 `npm install`